I'm often asked how I make these panoramas.

 The careful way is still pretty good, gives you great quality, but you need a computer with a bit of grunt to handle the big files.
 Typical stitching times for me were measured in tens of minutes.
 Now, even with modern kit, it's still a handful of minutes, not instantaneous by any means!

 The New Way.
 You just throw all the images into the super stitching program and out pops your final 32-bit HDR image and optionally, a roughly tone-mapped image for instant use if you want as well:

 If you're lucky the stitcher will work out how to blend and align all the images without any human intervention at all.
 This is wonderful, but you need serious computing power: tons of memory and SSD's.

-Note - It's possible to add some processing and fine tuning to the images at various points in these workflows.
+Note - It's possible to add some (trade secret, and evolving 😮) processing and fine tuning to the images at various points in this workflow.

 3 - Tone-Mapping